 parkrun is the biggest physical activity movement in the world, with over 300,000 weekly finishers in 21 countries, and it’s just as popular amongst four-legged barkrunners (on a short lead)!

-However, unlike us, dogs are not able to reduce their body heat as effectively as humans, and the RSPCA has produced this helpful advice on dog first aid and identifying the signs of heatstroke.
+However, unlike us, dogs can only regulate their body temperature through panting and sometimes this is not enough to stop them from getting overheated.
+All dogs are at risk of heat stroke and so the RSPCA has produced this helpful advice on dog first aid and identifying the signs of heatstroke.

-On those baking hot summer mornings, if in any doubt, it’s best to be safe and leave the parkrun pooches at home, because ultimately it is only parkrun and their welfare and safety is far more important.
+On those warm summer mornings, it’s best to be safe and leave the parkrun pooches at home, because ultimately it is only parkrun and their welfare and safety is far more important.